bvanrijn/solarized.css/README.md

 * Hyperlink styling
 * Color classes on any element (&lt;p class="text-success"&gt;, for example)
 * Code blocks
+* Text block width classes
+* Quotes

 ## Upcoming features

 * Forms
 * Menu
-* Bootstrap '.alert'-esque alert messages
-* Quotes
 * A Solarized Light inspired version of solarized.css

 ## How do I use Solarized.css on my website?